Ngz91/Eunomia/README.md

 The first time you run the script it will require internet connection to download the embeddings model itself.
 You will not need any internet connection when you run the ingest again.

-You will see something like this:
+You will see something like this if everything went correctly:
 ```
 Creating new vectorstore
-Loading documents from D:\SomeTest
+Loading documents from D:\Folder\SomeTest
 Loading new documents: 100%|██████████████████████████████| 7/7 [00:00<?, ?it/s]
 Loaded 7 new documents from D:\Projects\tests
 Split into 14 chunks of text (max.
 1000 tokens each)